Skip To Top Navigation Skip To Content Skip To Footer

 What do the amounts located on the 1098-T form represent?

-Box 6 represents the total of any reduction to the amount of scholarships or grants that were reported on the prior year 1098-T.
+• Box 6 represents the amount of reductions or refunds made for scholarships or grants that were reported for a prior year.

-Box 8 is only checked if you have been a half time student (6 credit hours) for at least one academic period that began during the calendar year.
+• Box 8 is only checked if you have been at least a half-time student (6 credit hours) for a least one academic period that began during the calendar year.

 1098-T Information for International Students